llms.txt explained: the AI-era site map

 Will llms.txt hurt my SEO?

 No. It is an additional file, not a directive that changes how search engines crawl or rank you.
-Worst case a crawler ignores it; best case assistants get a cleaner picture of your site.
+The realistic range is “a crawler ignores it” to “an agent you point at your site reads it” — no SEO downside either way.

 How many links should it have?